Decision Time, Peanut (one-shot)

 Davey looked at me for what seemed like a very long time, his eyes searching deep into mine trying to figure out what was going on with me.

 "Okay, go and do what you think you need to, but," he paused and rubbed a hand across his face, looking very weary for someone who had only just turned 19, "then come back and explain what's going on because I'm really confused here."

 I felt my eyes begin to tear up and I tried to smile dazzlingly past it.
 "Of course I'll come back!"
 I said brightly, perhaps too brightly, moving forward to give him a quick peck on the cheek.
 "I'll be back before you know it."

-Walking, no stomping, down the footpath I headed towards the dingy little house I knew Davey's brother shared with a few other guys in a similar impoverished situation as himself.
+Walking – no, stomping - down the footpath, I headed towards the dingy little house I knew Davey's brother shared with a few other guys in a similar, impoverished situation as him.

 Especially when he knew you were going to be there, that damn voice muttered in my head, and you know that you would have moved heaven and earth to be with him in a similar situation.

 That he hadn't done everything in his power to see me, that it obviously hadn't been killing him like it was me, made me more than just simply furious.
 I was incandescent with rage!

 I practiced my opening line over and over in my head, wanting to jump in straight away, and knowing that I needed to have a plan otherwise just seeing Mac might reduce me to a quivering mess.